The Fake “Delta Variant” and The Fourth Wave: Another Lockdown? Upcoming Financial Crash? Worldwide Economic and Social Sabotage?

 It’s “imperialism with a human face”, committed to “saving lives”.

-It’s also part of a US foreign policy agenda.
-It has geopolitical implications.
-Agencies of the US intelligence and the Pentagon (including DARPA) and NATO are directly or indirectly involved.
+Visibly, it is part of President Joe Biden’s foreign policy agenda.
+It has geopolitical and strategic implications.

+US intelligence and the Pentagon (including DARPA) as well as NATO are directly or indirectly involved in the corona crisis.
 Cyber Warfare is already on the drawing-board.

-The March 11, 2020 Lockdown leading to closure of national economies Worldwide has also been instrumental in the destabilization of countries which are categorized as “Enemies of America”.
+The March 11, 2020 Lockdown leading to closure of national economies Worldwide has also been instrumental in destabilizing several countries which are categorized as “Enemies of America”.

 No need for Washington to impose piecemeal sanctions on Iran, Venezuela and Cuba.
 These countries have endorsed the covid narrative.
 They have accepted the “ultimate sanction”, namely the closure of their national economy as a means to combating “V the virus”.